Safeguarding adults with dementia during the COVID-19 pandemic

 - Carers UK and Carers Trust offer useful information, advice and services for carers.

 If you notice someone is struggling you should make sure they know they can ask for help from the local authority.
 If you think that the carer is not coping and this may cause a risk of abuse or neglect, you should report it to your line manager in line with your safeguarding policy and procedures.

 Overstretched and stressed care staff

 The implications of COVID-19 on the care sector have been well publicised in the media.
-Staff are facing unprecedented pressures and it is important to ensure they remain supported by employers.
+Staff continue to face significant pressures, particularly when colleagues need to isolate or become unwell, and it is important to ensure they remain supported by employers.
 Staff wellbeing is important in order to maintain good quality, safe services.
 Staff should receive:

 - adequate and appropriate personal protective equipment based on risk assessment.
 See current guidance on PPE

 - support on end of life care, death and bereavement.

 Some members of staff may be at increased risk of serious illness from COVID-19.
 Guidance has been issued to support employers to assess and reduce these risks.

 The pandemic has been seen as an opportunity by some criminals to exploit people with dementia.
 Financial scams have increased and there has been a noted increase in scams relating to the pandemic, for example, masks ordered online that never arrive, or the offer of false cures.
 As a frontline worker you are the eyes and ears that may be the first person to pick up any signs of abuse.
 Here is a checklist of things you can do: